BARGAINING WITH GOD

 18 Then Jesus told his disciples a parable to show them that they should always pray and not give up.
 2 He said: “In a certain town there was a judge who neither feared God nor cared what people thought.
 3 And there was a widow in that town who kept coming to him with the plea, ‘Grant me justice against my adversary.’
 4 “For some time he refused.
 But finally he said to himself, ‘Even though I don’t fear God or care what people think, 5 yet because this widow keeps bothering me, I will see that she gets justice, so that she won’t eventually come and attack me!’”
 6 And the Lord said, “Listen to what the unjust judge says.
 7 And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?
 8 I tell you, he will see that they get justice, and quickly.
 However, when the Son of Man comes, will he find faith on the earth?”

 I don't know if this falls in the category of a true bargain since the lady had nothing to offer except her faith.
 She never gave up praying and demanding justice against her adversary from the judge.
 But the Grand Judge granted her wish for justice, quick justice.
-The Lord wonders when Christ comes again as the Son of Man, will he find faith on earth such as the woman has?
+The Lord wonders when Christ comes again as the Son of Man, will He find faith on earth such as the woman has?

 The Parable of the Rich Ruler - Luke 18:18-30